holstt/google-drive-discordbot/README.md

 #### Configuration

-Obtain Google credentials (json-file) for the Google Drive API and Google Sheets API and place the file in the folder `GoogleDriveService.Infrastructure/Secrets`.
+Obtain Google credentials (json-file) for the Google Drive API and Google Sheets API and place the file in the folder `google-drive-service/GoogleDriveService.Infrastructure/Secrets`.

 #### Running the bot

-Either run the project from source or use the provided `docker-compose.yml` file to run it via Docker Compose (recomended).
+Either run the services from source or use the provided `docker-compose.yml` file to run it via Docker Compose (recomended).

 Clone the project:
 1. `git clone https://github.com/roedebaron/google-drive-service.git`